Catered halls with en suite rooms

 - fruit yogurt.

-In en suite bedrooms, you will have one of the following bed sides:
+In en suite bedrooms, you will have one of the following bed sizes:

-- single-size bed (John Burnet Hall, University Hall and shared rooms at David Russell Apartments)
+- single-size bed, approximately 3 foot wide (John Burnet Hall, University Hall and shared rooms at David Russell Apartments)

 - double-size bed, approximately 4 foot and 6 inches wide (Agnes Blackadder Hall and David Russell Apartments)